-Let us now, for illustrative purposes regard the evolution with a time-independent generator $\partial_t \varrho(t)=\mathcal{L} \varrho(t)$, such that $\mathcal{V}(T)=e^{\mathcal{L} T}$, as an effective time-periodic problem with arbitrary period $T$.
-If we choose a large $T$ such that $\omega=2\pi/T$ is smaller than the imaginary part of some of the eigenvalues of $\mathcal{L}$, we observe that the generator $\mathcal{S}_0$ that we obtain from the principle branch of $\log(\mathcal{V}(T))/T$ is \emph{not} identical to $\mathcal{L}$ but there occurs a ``winding'' of the eigenvalues of the Floquet generator $\mathcal{S}$ into the first \textit{Floquet Brillouin zone}, $\mathrm{Re} \Omega_\mu \in [-\omega/2, \omega/2)$.
+Let us now, for illustrative purposes, regard the evolution with a time-independent generator, $\partial_t \varrho(t)=\mathcal{L} \varrho(t)$, such that $\mathcal{V}(T)=\exp({\mathcal{L} T})$, as an effective time-periodic problem with arbitrary period $T$.
+If we choose a large $T$ such that $\omega=2\pi/T$ is smaller than the imaginary part of some of the eigenvalues of $\mathcal{L}$, we observe that the generator $\mathcal{S}_0$ that we obtain from the principle branch of $\log(\mathcal{V}(T))/T$ is \emph{not} identical to $\mathcal{L}$ but there occurs a ``winding'' of the eigenvalues of the Floquet generator $\mathcal{S}$ ``around'' the first \textit{Floquet Brillouin zone}, $\mathrm{Re}[ \Omega_\mu] \in [-\omega/2, \omega/2)$, since $\exp(-i \Omega_\mu T)$ has the shape of a circle.
 This winding turns out to make the previously outlined procedure of searching around the principle branch inefficient, even for a fully coherent time evolution with \emph{no} dissipation: To demonstrate this, we consider a circularly driven spin chain of length $L$